galessiorob/pydaq/paper/paper.md

 s.send_data_arduino_gui()
 ```

-If the user decides to save data, it will be saved in .dat format, located at the
+If the user decides to save data, it will be stored in `.dat` format, using the
 path defined in the GUI (Desktop is the default path). \autoref{fig:data} shows an example of how data will be saved: i) one file (time.dat)
 with the timestamp, in seconds, when each sample was acquired; ii) file data.dat containing acquired values.